openlawteam/tribute-contracts/docs/adapters/Ragequit.md

 Once the ragequit process is completed, the funds are deducted from the bank, added to the member's internal balance, and an event called `MemberRagequit` is emitted.

-It is important to mention that members that are in jail are not allowed to ragequit, and the function is open (without access modifier) because advisors should be able to ragequit.
-Advisors are not active members (shares > 0) because they only hold loot.

 ## Adapter configuration

 Tokens that are provided by the member have to be allowed/supported by the DAO.